replit/kaboom/doc/25-platformer.md

 	const level = addLevel(LEVELS[levelId ??
 0],levelConf)
 ```

-In the code above, we pass "game" as the name of the scene; the "levelId" of the current game level id and "coins" a player has collected.
+In the code above, we pass `"game"` as the name of the scene, the `levelId` of the current game level id, and `coins` the player has collected.
 Initially, these values will be 0.

 The `gravity()` function describes the amount of gravity in the game.
 The `level` variable will hold the ID of the current game level and its map.

-Next, we'll add a player object for the "bean" sprite.
+Next, we'll add a player object for the `"bean"` sprite.
 Add the following code below the `level` variable:

 ```javascript
  const player = add([